 Many of those gadgets were genuinely helpful and some devices felt like a revelation.
 However, I’ve found that even the best of them can’t beat good old-fashioned rest.

-Regularly taking breaks [link to importance of breaks] and changing up my tools has transformed my life.
+Regularly taking breaks and changing up my tools has transformed my life.
 And you can experience the same thing.

 How To Tame Your Time

 Repetitive Strain Injuries are caused by repetition of movement, so there are two basic strategies we can use to tame your time and decrease that repetition: